pyranges/pyranges/docs/ranges_nearest.rst

    >>> gr2 = pr.load_dataset("chipseq_background") # ignore
    >>> gr.nearest(gr2, suffix="_Input", strandedness="opposite")

-The nearest method also takes a variable how, which can take the values :code:`"nonoverlapping"`, :code:`"next"`, :code:`"previous"`, :code:`"next_nonoverlapping"`, :code:`"previous_nonoverlapping"`:.
-The default is to find the nearest overlapping interval, no matter which direction.
+The nearest method also takes two variables, namely how and overlap.
+How can take the values :code:`None`, :code:`"next"` and :code:`"previous"`.
+The default is :code:`None`, which means that PyRanges looks in both directions.
+The default is :code:`None`.
+The overlap argument is a bool which indicates whether you want to include overlaps or not.

 .. runblock:: pycon